labex-labs/labex-cheatsheets/docs/cheatsheets/en/golang.md

   <BaseQuizOption value="D">The length of the slice</BaseQuizOption>

   <BaseQuizAnswer>
-    When using `range` with a slice, it returns two values: the index (position) and the value at that index.
-You can use `_` to ignore either value if you don't need it.
+    When using <code>range</code> with a slice, it returns two values: the index (position) and the value at that index.
+You can use <code>_</code> to ignore either value if you don't need it.
   </BaseQuizAnswer>
 </BaseQuiz>